Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: Well, you pulled this off.
 I remember a time when that seemed pretty impossible time, too.

 [The scene cuts to Tony Stark in the kitchen washing dishes after dinner.
-As he finishes the last of them, stumbles upon a photo of both Stark and P
+As he finishes the last of them, stumbles upon a photo of both Stark and Pa